 A combination of pre-screening and open access is the best possible defence against plagiarism.
-All articles submitted to Open Library of Humanities journals are automatically screened for plagiarism by the CrossCheck system from CrossRef.
+All articles submitted to Open Library of Humanities journals can be screened for plagiarism by the CrossCheck system from CrossRef.
 This system compares incoming articles to a large database of academic content, and alerts editors to any possible issues.

-As members of (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
+As members of CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
 The CLOCKSS archive ensures that Open Library of Humanities content will always be made available as open access, in any eventuality.

 We fully support and encourage author self-archiving of all content (sometimes termed 'green' open access).
-All Open Library of Humanities journals are registered with to ensure that the license terms and self-archiving policies of the journals are 100% clear.
+All Open Library of Humanities journals are registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are 100% clear.